HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo6/ilo6_168/ilo6_computersystem_resourcedefns168.md

 ---
-excludeFromSearch: true
+seo:
+  title: Computersystem resource definitions
 markdown:
   toc:
     hide: false
     depth: 2
   lastUpdateBlock:
     hide: false
-seo:
-  title: Computersystem resource definitions
+breadcrumbs:
+  hide: false
 ---

-# Computersystem resource definitions of iLO 6 v1.67
+# Computersystem resource definitions of iLO 6 v1.68

 For each data type provided by the HPE ilO Redfish service, find below its description including the list of possible instances (URIs), links to related other resources, described properties and many other details.

 Refer to the [data types and collection](/docs/concepts/dataTypesAndCollections.md) section for more information on Redfish data types and collections.

 ## ComputerSystemCollection
 `@odata.type: "#ComputerSystemCollection.ComputerSystemCollection"`

 A Collection of ComputerSystem resource instances.